RobThree/ProjectCharger/README.md

 - [ ] 🔌 Measuring current draw from outlet
 - [x] 📱 Determining supported USB protocols
-- [ ] 📐 Measuring output in several combinations, setups and durations, each test producing:
+- [ ] 📐 Measuring output in several combinations, setups (e.g. single / dual load) and durations, each test producing:
     - [ ] ⚡ Measurements (Voltage, current, temperature, ...) at:
         - [ ] No load for 1 minute
-        - [ ] Rampup over 5 minutes from 0.2A to 150% of rated load
+        - [ ] Rampup over 5 minutes from 0.2A to 150% of rated load with 100mA increments
         - [ ] 50% of load for 5 minutes
         - [ ] 90% of load for 5 minutes
         - [ ] Rated load for 30 minutes